Low Level Laser Therapy

 How Does Laser Therapy Work?

-When the light source is placed against the skin, the photons penetrate several centimeters and gets absorbed by the mitochondria.
-The energy fuels many positive physiological responses resulting in the restoration of normal cell morphology and function but at enhanced rate.
-Targeted in haemoglobin and cytochrome oxidase, the high-power diode laser could help in respiration and then in result have a good performance therapy.
+When the light source is placed against the skin, the photons penetrate several centimeters and get absorbed by the mitochondria.
+The energy fuels many positive physiological responses resulting in the restoration of normal cell morphology and function but at an enhanced rate.
+Targeted in haemoglobin and cytochrome oxidase, the high-power diode laser could help in respiration and then as a result have a good performance therapy.

 Laser therapy may be used to: